-- 5.3 To help achieve the main aims as outlined in section 5.1 above, the Association has developed the following statements, which will form the basis of our Equalities & Human Rights Action Plan (See Appendix 1). - 5.3.1 Raise awareness of the Association's equal opportunities commitment. - 5.3.2 To develop an Equality Impact Assessment tool. - 5.3.3 Actively assist equality groups within the local community to benefit from its housing services. - 5.3.4 Ensure equality of opportunity and treatment for all people in relation to the employment of staff. - 5.3.5 Ensure that all staff and Board members are aware of the Association's commitment to, and obligations in relation to, equality and human rights. - 5.3.6 Be mindful of its equality's commitments in relation to the procurement of contractors/consultants. - 5.3.7 Consider the 9 characteristics when reviewing requests for adaptations to properties. - 5.3.8 Have assurance and evidence that it considers equality and human rights issues properly when making all of its decisions, in the design and review of internal and external policies, and in its day-to day service delivery.
+- 5.3 To help achieve the main aims as outlined in section 5.1 above, the Association has developed the following statements, which will form the basis of our Equalities & Human Rights Action Plan (See Appendix 1 for the Plan template). - 5.3.1 Continue to raise awareness of the Association's equal opportunities commitment. - 5.3.2 Actively assist equality groups within the local community to benefit from its housing services. - 5.3.3 Ensure equality of opportunity and treatment for all people in relation to the employment of staff. - 5.3.4 Ensure that all staff and Board members are aware of the Association's commitment to, and obligations in relation to, equality and human rights. - 5.3.5 Be mindful of its equality's commitments in relation to the procurement of contractors/consultants. - 5.3.6 Consider the 9 characteristics when reviewing requests for adaptations to properties. - 5.3.7 Have assurance and evidence that it considers equality and human rights issues properly when making all of its decisions, in the design and review of internal and external policies, and in its day-to day service delivery.

-5.4 The Action Plan will be reviewed annually by the Board, with 6-monthly progress reports being presented to the Board.
+5.4 The Action Plan will be reviewed annually by the Board, with 6-monthly progress reports being presented to the Board and quarterly progress reports to the Audit & Risk Committee.

-6. Positive Action
+6. POSITIVE ACTION

-6.1 The Equality Act 210 outlines two types of positive action which, in certain circumstances, are permissible:
+6.1.1 The Equality Act 210 outlines two types of positive action which, in certain circumstances, are permissible:

-6.1.1 General
+6.1.2 General